LucasJMO/E6Plus/classes/ThiefAcrobat.md

 **Rapid Stealth**: A Thief acrobat does not suffer the -10 penalty to Move Silently or Hide for moving at her full normal speed.

 **Skirmish**: A 2nd level Thief Acrobat deals an extra 1d6 damage on the first attack she makes during any turn in which she moves at least 10 feet away from where she was at the start of her turn.
+At 6th level the extra damage increases to 2d6.

 **Detect Magic**(Sp): A Thief Acrobat may use detect magic at-will as a spell-like ability.
 A Thief Acrobat may use her Appraise Skill in place of her Spellcraft in order to glean additional information from her detect magic.